 This map shows Windsor's various daughter, granddaughter, adopted daughter, and step-daughter towns.
-The shaded areas show the land originally within Windsor's boundaries (dotted lines separate slices of towns originally from Windsor).
-Map by Homer [...]
+The green areas show the land originally within Windsor's boundaries (dotted lines separate slices of towns originally from Windsor).
+Map by [...]

 Canal transportation was no match for the speed and efficiency of the emerging railroads in the mid-19th century.
 But while the arrival of the railroad signaled the eventual demise of the Windsor Locks Canal, the decline in shipping on the canal was far more gradual than historians have previously supposed.
 One product in particular, gunpowder, was shipped through the canal for several decades after the railroad appeared.

 The Brown family of Wintonbury parish in Windsor, now the town of Bloomfield, made bass, snare, and toy drums from around 1809 into the 1850s.
 Brown drums are well-known to collectors, scholars, and drum corps members.